Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Introduction

-When the maps in the vertex space levels are uniform qi embeddings then we have the following stronger consequence. \begin{theorem}[Theorem \ref{thm-CT proj plus qi emb}] Suppose we have the hypotheses (1)-(4) mentioned above.
-Moreover, suppose for all vertex $u\in V(S)$ and for all edge $e\in E(S)$, the inclusions $Y_u\ri X_u$ and $Y_e\ri X_e$ are uniformly qi embeddings and the projection hypothesis holds.
-Then \begin{enumerate} \item the inclusion $i:Y\ri X_S$ is a qi embedding where $X_S:=\pi^{-1}(S)$, and
+When the maps in the vertex space levels are uniform qi embeddings then we have the following stronger consequence.

+{\bf Theorem D} (See Theorem \ref{thm-CT proj plus qi emb}){\bf.}~{\em Suppose we have the hypotheses (1)-(4) mentioned above.
+Moreover, suppose that for all vertex $u\in V(S)$ and for all edge $e\in E(S)$, the inclusions $Y_u\ri X_u$ and $Y_e\ri X_e$ are uniformly qi embeddings, and the compatible fiberwise projection condition holds.
+Then \begin{enumerate} \item the inclusion $Y\ri X_S$ is a qi embedding where $X_S:=\pi^{-1}(S)$, and